 At Greater Atlanta Oral Facial Surgery, our oral surgeons have the experience you need.
-Abtin Shahriari, DMD, MPH, has an Ivy League degree and has done thousands of oral surgeries.
-Dr. Ajay Ganti DDS, MD has a DDS from Columbia University, and he has extensive experience in oral and maxillofacial surgery.
-Dr. Abtin and Dr. Ganti lead two highly credentialed surgical centers.
-These are the only oral surgery offices in Georgia certified by the Accreditation of Ambulatory Healthcare (AAAHC), demonstrating a superior level of commitment to patient safety.
+Abtin Shahriari, DMD, MPH, has an Ivy League degree and has done thousands of oral surgeries..
+Dr. Abtin leads a highly credentialed surgical center.
+His is one of the only oral surgery offices in Georgia certified by the Accreditation of Ambulatory Healthcare (AAAHC), demonstrating a superior level of commitment to patient safety.

 2. Consult With Your Dentist

 Your dentist likely refers patients to oral surgeons on a regular basis, and these patients may give feedback about the surgeon to the dentist.
 As a result, you may want to start the search by asking your dentist who he or she recommends.
 Ask follow up questions about the surgeon’s specialities and why the dentist recommends that individual.

 3. Check Which Surgeons Are in Your Network

 If you are planning to use insurance to cover your oral surgery, you should check which surgeons are in your network.
 Then, you can work through that list to decide which professional works the best for your needs.
 If you don’t plan to use insurance, you may want to call a few surgeons from your shortlist and do some price comparisons.